-Course title & Code Credits Credit distributio course on of the Eligibility criteria Pre-requisite the course Lecture Tutoria I Practical/ Practice (if any) Digital (DSE 8) Marketing 4 3 1 0 Class XII Basics Marketing of
+Course title & Code Credits Credit distribution course on of the Eligibility criteria Pre-requisite the course of Lecture Tutoria Practical/ I Practice (if any) Digital (DSE 8) Marketing 4 3 1 0 Class XII Basics Marketing of

 - This course aims to familiarize learners with the concept of digital marketing and its current and future evolutions. - Equip learners with the ability to understand and subsequently create strategic and targeted campaigns using digital media tools.